ABHAY

 New Delhi, Updated on Aug 22, 2025 13:07 IST

-He highlighted the strategic importance of indigenous solutions, cautioning that foreign-made cyber security products—though widely used—grant external vendors deep access to critical systems, posing national vulnerabilities.
+IIT Kanpur Director discussed importance of indigenous solutions, cautioning that foreign made cyber security products, though widely used, grant external vendors deep access to critical systems, posing national vulnerabilities.

-Prof. Agrawal’s disclosure came on the sidelines of C3iHub Connect 1.0, the Startup Demo Day 2025 held in Delhi, where IIT Kanpur’s cyber security innovation hub unveiled five pioneering products from its incubated startups.
-The event brought together leaders from government, industry, academia, and investors, underscoring India’s deep-tech momentum.
+Prof. Agrawal’s comment came on sidelines of C3iHub Connect 1.0, Startup Demo Day 2025 held in Delhi, where IIT Kanpur’s cyber security innovation hub unveiled five products from its incubated startups.

 Aerosys Aviation India Pvt.
 Ltd. launched the Eliminator Kamikaze Drone, designed for GPS-denied environments with autonomous precision strike capability.